CFSS-MACSS/course-site/content/setup/r/r-server/index.md

 The downside is that you only have access to this server for the duration of the class.
 If you intend to use R and RStudio in future classes/research projects, you will need to install and configure everything on your own computer after the course is completed.

 ## Accessing RStudio Workbench
+*Note: we had some issues with the workbench server so hold off until you see this message gone (added 6/9/23)*

 1. Go to https://macss-r.uchicago.edu/ to login to the server.
 Save the link somewhere since you will be using it frequently
 2. Use your [CNetID](https://uchicago.service-now.com/it?id=kb_article&kb=KB06000393) and password to login (this is the same username/password you use for other UChicago online services).